astronomer/airflow-guides/guides/logging.md

 Logging is the key to effective monitoring and debugging of any application.
 Airflow provides an extensive logging system to fit the observability needs of a variety of use cases.
 Core Airflow components such as the webserver, scheduler and metadatabase as well as individual tasks provide logging information, either to a local file, the console or to a specified remote storage solution.
 The Airflow UI eventually collects logs from various locations to display to the end user.

-In this guide we'll cover the basics of logging in Airflow, where to find the logs of different Airflow components, how to add task logs, why and how to configure logging settings and remote logging.
-A full step-by-step example is provided on how to set up remote logging to an S3 bucket using the Astro CLI.
+In this guide, we'll cover the basics of logging in Airflow, where to find the logs of different Airflow components, how to add task logs, why and how to configure logging settings, and remote logging.
+A full step-by-step example is provided on how to set up remote logging to an S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/cli/configure-cli#install-the-cli).

-> Additionally to standard logging there are a variety of other monitoring options when using Airflow that let you collect metrics, use tasks events to trigger callback functions, monitor Airflow health status and track errors or user activity.
-You can find more information on monitoring options in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/index.html) and for Astrocloud users in the [Astro Docs](https://docs.astronomer.io/astro/deployment-metrics).
+Additionally to standard logging, there are a variety of other monitoring options when using Airflow that let you collect metrics, use tasks events to trigger callback functions, monitor Airflow health status and track errors or user activity.
+You can find more information on monitoring options in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/index.html) and for Astronomer customers in the [Astro Docs](https://docs.astronomer.io/astro/deployment-metrics).

 ## Logging in Airflow